 Did you know that burning old tires releases a huge amount of harmful substances?

 The brand “Tread & Groove” is a tire upcycling fashion brand with a mission to make the world a better place through “fashion.”
 They’ve recycled tires that have traveled 30,000 kilometers and transformed them into unique shoes that protect the environment.
-The brand stated that, now in its fourth year of operating as a social enterprise, it has dedicated itself entirely to upcycling and has been continuously conducting research and developing products.
+The brand stated that they’ve been operating as a social enterprise for four years, dedicating themselves entirely to upcycling and continuously researching and developing new products.

-“The bigger our work grows, the more meaningful it becomes.”
+“The bigger our work becomes, the more meaningful it will be.”

-These “handmade shoes” crafted from recycled tires—produced using only eco-friendly methods, without any heating or chemical processes—are set to launch through crowdfunding.
-They are the result of the work of master craftsmen with over 30 years of experience, whom we discovered after visiting more than 40 to 50 handmade shoe factories.
+These “handmade shoes” crafted from recycled tires—produced using only eco-friendly methods, without any heating or chemical processes—are set to be launched through crowdfunding.
+They are the result of a search that took us to over 40 to 50 handmade shoe factories, and they are crafted by master artisans with over 30 years of experience.

-Described as a maker who creates new realms through recycling, the project has attracted continued funding from many supporters.
+Described as a maker who creates new frontiers through recycling, the project has attracted continued funding from many supporters.

-#Recycled Poly: Join the Effort to Protect the Earth
+#Recycled Polyester: Join the Effort to Protect the Earth

-Even without the “eco-friendly” label, this design stands on its own merits.
-It’s a cool, stylish summer knit that holds up perfectly in the wash—and it even contributes to environmental protection by using recycled polyester yarn.
+Even without the “eco-friendly” label, this design is rooted in the product’s inherent appeal.
+It’s a cool, stylish summer knit that holds up perfectly in the wash—and it even helps protect the environment by using recycled polyester yarn.

 This is the Cool Ice Knit, launched by the maker “210” through crowdfunding.
 With cumulative funding of 1.1 billion won in 2020 and over 10,000 supporters, this maker has been growing alongside Wadizsince its inception.

-Thanks to the support and encouragement of many people, this project became the most successful Green Funding project in Wadiz history.
+Thanks to the support and encouragement of many people, this project became the all-time top-ranked project on Wadiz Green Funding.

-With approximately 1,000 participants, the project raised 74 million won, attracting the attention of value-conscious consumers.
+With approximately 1,000 participants, the project raised 74 million won in funding and attracted the attention of value-conscious consumers.

 “1% for the Planet”